Jiggins/mu-cs401-f2015/lecture-06.md

 One criticism of this style of learning:
 * Similar to Black box: hard to figure out what's going on internally
-                        (Will this system drive appropriately during an eclipse ?)
+                        (Will this system drive appropriately during an eclipse?)

 #RNN Handwriting Generator
 ![RNN Handwriting Generator Architecture] (https://raw.githubusercontent.com/GooseyGooLay/Machine-Learing-Images/master/RNN%20Handwriting%20Generator%20Architecture.PNG)